A puzzled ClearScore user asked:

 - paying credit on time and having low credit card balances helps your score.

-- my article How much will my credit score change if … ? gives some numbers in simple situations.
+- How much will my credit score change if … ? gives some numbers in simple situations.

 Although it’s common to talk about “your credit score” you actually have three different scores, one from each of the three CRAs, Experian, Equifax and TransUnion.